veista/smartthings/README.md

   - AC Auto cleaning mode

 Installation:
-- Copy to custom_components folder and enjoy.
+- Copy to custom_components\smartthings folder and enjoy.

 Notes:
 - The only capability I omitted from my own AC is Motion Sensor Saver.
 At this time I have no use for this feature.